 As they were talking with the show’s producers, Indow came up.
 They decided to call and see if it was possible to have arched window inserts made for the rounded Victorian windows upstairs.
 It was: Indow regularly makes special geometry window inserts from batwings to rounds.

-On one of the arched windows that opened, Indow divided it with the company’s custom mullion bracket so the Bicers could remove just the lower Indow insert if they wanted to open the window for a fresh breeze.
+On one of the arched windows that opened, Indow divided with the company’s custom mullion bracket so the Bicers could remove just the lower Indow insert if they wanted to open the window for a fresh breeze.
 They also later ordered a Privacy Grade insert for one of the windows so they could maintain privacy but still enjoy light.

 READ MORE INDOW STORIES HERE: